MahmoudKhaled007/MahmoudKhaled007/README.md

 🔹 Experienced in full-stack automation, intelligent log monitoring, and predictive analytics.

-🔹 Strong background in biotechnology, data science, and business automation, blending technical expertise with real-world impact.
+🔹 Expert at data science, business automation, and web development, blending technical expertise with real-world impact.

  ### What I Do 💡: